MTA EEO Policy

 Equal Employment Opportunity

-The Metropolitan Transportation Authority (“MTA”) is fully committed to equal employment opportunity for all employees and applicants for employment without unlawful regard to race, color, religion, creed, national origin, ancestry, sex, sexual orientation, age, disability, predisposing genetic characteristic, gender identity, gender expression, domestic violence victim status, military or marital status or arrest/conviction records.
-This Policy applies to all personnel actions, including but not limited to promotion, demotion, transfer, recruitment, layoff or other discharge, recall, rates of pay, benefits and selection for training.
-Further, the MTA expressly prohibits any form of unlawful harassment based on race, color, religion, creed, national origin, ancestry, sex, sexual orientation, age, disability, predisposing genetic characteristic, gender identity, gender expression, domestic violence victim status, military or marital status or arrest/conviction records.
-Such unlawful interference with the ability of the MTA's employees to perform their expected job duties is not tolerated.
+The Metropolitan Transportation Authority (“MTA”) is fully committed to equal employment opportunity for all employees and applicants for employment without regard to race, color, religion, creed, national origin, ancestry, sex, sexual orientation, age, disability, predisposing genetic characteristic, gender identity and expression, pregnancy, veteran or military status, marital/familial/partnership/caregiver status, status as a victim of domestic violence, stalking and/or sex offenses, or any legally protected basis.
+In addition, MTA will not impermissibly use or rely on credit history, arrest/conviction records, unemployment history, or salary history in its employment practices.
+MTA’s EEO Policy applies to all employment actions, including but not limited to hiring, promotion, upgrading, working conditions, demotion, transfer, recruitment or recruitment advertising, layoff or other discharge, recall, rates of pay or other forms of compensation, treatment of employees, benefits, and selection for training.
+Further, MTA expressly prohibits any form of harassment based on the aforementioned protected bases.
+These forms of discrimination or harassment are prohibited in the workplace and in any location that could reasonably be regarded as an extension of the workplace, such as business travel or outside training, and will not be tolerated.

-If it is determined that a violation of this Policy has occurred, the MTA will take immediate action to remedy the situation.
-Any employee who is found to have violated this Policy or any supervisory or managerial employee who knowingly permits a violation of this Policy to occur may be subject to disciplinary action, up to and including dismissal from employment.
+If it is determined that a violation of MTA’s EEO Policy has occurred, MTA will take appropriate action to remedy the situation.
+Any employee who is found to have violated the EEO Policy, or any supervisory or managerial employee who knowingly permits a violation of the EEO Policy to occur, may be subject to disciplinary action, up to and including dismissal from employment.
 Such an employee may also be subject to personal legal and financial liability.

-This Policy is to be posted in prominent locations throughout the MTA’s facilities.
+This Policy Statement is to be posted in prominent locations throughout the MTA’s facilities.